-Related-party transactions have the potential to create actual or perceived conflicts of interest between the Company and its directors and executive officers or their immediate family members.
+Related-party transactions have the potential to create actual or perceived conflicts of interest between our company and our directors and executive officers or their immediate family members.
 Under its charter, our audit committee is charged with the responsibility of reviewing and approving all related-party transactions.
-To assist in identifying such transactions for our fiscal year ended June 30, 2010, we distributed questionnaires to our directors and officers.
+To assist in identifying such transactions for our fiscal year ended June 30, 2011, we distributed questionnaires to each of our directors and officers.